SpeerSec/BuildReview-Windows/README.md

 OR at the path output by the script.

-In cases were a policy is enforcing the execution policy simply run this instead;
+In cases where a policy is enforcing the execution policy simply run this instead;
 ```PowerShell
 iex [System.IO.File]::ReadAllText('c:\BuildReview.ps1')
 ```